My various stances regarding fandom culture and fictional discourse.

 On fictional discourse:

 This includes what are commonly known as ‘problematic’ tropes or scenarios, including pedophilia, incest, rape, abuse, murder, and any other tropes that often make people uncomfortable.
+Of course, note that this strictly applies to fictional media and fictional characters, because they do not exist in the real world.
 Fiction is the very place where these scenarios should be explored so that they can stay fictional and serve as a reminder for us of what we never want to see happen in real life.

 Shouldn’t these tropes cease to exist or be abolished?